MichaelDipperstein/sockets/README.md

 ## Description
 This archive contains C source code sample implementations of clients and servers using Berkeley Socket.
-Most of the source code evolved from code that I original wrote back in 1990.
+Most of the source code evolved from code that I originally wrote back in 1990.
 Every few years I was using it as a reference and updating it to replace obsolete functions with modern functions.
 I've placed the resulting code on github so that I could find it and access it from just about anywhere.